redbadger/continous-compliance/readme.md

 And store it in a Google Cloud Storage bucket as evidence for regulators.

+> "Compliance broadly boils down to: Have justifiable policies in place, and prove you follow them.
+[Gary Shutter, Compliance and continuous deployment, 2020](https://gshutler.com/2020/12/compliance-and-continuous-deployment/)"

 ## Getting started

 You can include the action in your workflow to trigger on any event that GitHub actions supports.
 Your workflow will need to include the actions/checkout step before this workflow runs in order for gather the evidence